 Increasing government regulatory policies and incentives to ensure energy saving and conservation of natural resources to drive global market growth

 Various governments are enacting strict regulatory standards for vendors when constructing and retrofitting energy-efficient HVAC systems.
 For example, starting in January 2015, the European Union's Ozone Depleting Substances (ODS) legislation prohibited the use of the R-22 refrigerant in all EU member states.
 Currently, R-22 is used in a huge number of HVAC systems; however, R-22 will grow more expensive over time, and there will be a scarcity.
 As a result, consumers will need to replace their existing HVAC systems, which will boost demand for contemporary, energy-efficient HVAC systems with programmable thermostats for temperature management throughout the day..

-Rapid transformation of IoT within HVAC industry to bring growth opportunities for global market
+The rapid transformation of IoT within the HVAC industry to bring growth opportunities for the global market

 |Historic Years||2016 - 2020|

 |Segments Covered||By Product Type, By Application, and By End Use|

 |Quantitative Units||Revenue in USD million/billion and CAGR from 2021 to 2028|

 |Regions Covered||North America, Europe, Asia Pacific, Latin America, and Middle East & Africa, and Rest of World|